-Notes and definitions
+Notes

-Children in care and children who were previously in care
+Note 1: Children in care and children who were previously in care.

-A 'child in care' may also referred to as a 'looked after child' and is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989).
+A 'child in care' may also referred to as a 'looked after child' and is a child who is (a) in the care of the local authority, or (b) being provided with accommodation by the local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989).